jconorgrogan/HENRY/README.md

-# CONORGPT- Prompt to help you code
+# HENRY- A GPT-4 Prompt to help you code

 Optimized coding prompt for GPT-4 to help build applications and help you code CONOR (Continuous Optimization of Needs Or Requirements) reduces hallucinations and error rates and self-improves its own code.
 Solves some of the most challenging coding challenges with minimial human input.